The registration fee is $30.

-Due to safety concerns, pets are not permitted on the Walk route.
-Pets on leashes are more than welcome at Closing Ceremonies
+Due to safety concerns, pets are not permitted on the Walk route, or at closing ceremonies.

 The minimum age for walking is 12.
 Children in strollers or under the age of 12 are not allowed on the walk route due to safety concerns.

 Children between the ages of 12 and 17 can register to walk if they are accompanied by an adult (does not need to be a parent).
 The fundraising commitment for youth is $100.

 Children under the age of 12 are welcomed and encouraged to participate in our Family Friendly 5K Walk at Camp Harkness.

 TBBCF’s Walk for a Cure will take place rain or shine.
 Due to the complicated logistics of planning and executing the Walk, there is no rain date.

 Should there be strong predictions of a significant weather event such as a Nor’easter, hurricane or rain with significant flooding, the Walk will be cancelled.
 The Walk Chair will monitor the weather forecasts and radar, and should severe weather be predicted, a decision will be made by 9am the day before the Walk.

 Cancellation announcements will be communicated via the website, email and social media.
 There will be no rain date for the Walk.